Pachygrapsus marmoratus

 Pachygrapsus marmoratus is a species of crab, sometimes called the marbled rock crab or marbled crab, which lives in the Black Sea, the Mediterranean Sea and parts of the Atlantic Ocean.
 It is dark violet brown, with yellow marbling, and with a body up to 36 mm long.
 A semiterrestrial omnivore, it feeds on algae and various animals including mussels and limpets.

 Description

-P. marmoratus has a square carapace 22–36 mm long, which is dark violet brown with marbling in yellow.
+Pachygrapsus marmoratus has a square carapace 22–36 mm long, which is dark violet brown with marbling in yellow.
 It can be distinguished from related species of Pachygrapsus in the Mediterranean Sea (Pachygrapsus maurus and Pachygrapsus transversus) by the presence of three teeth on each side of the carapace.
 It is capable of very rapid movements, and it uses this ability to dart into crevices, making it difficult to catch.
-'P. marmoratus' has a unique carapace in its juvenile state that results in the soft-shell variety known as a "Louisiana Domed Lobster," popular in the southeastern part of the United States, and a key feature of the annual "Crayon D'Orange" festival.

 Distribution

 It is widespread in Southern Europe, from the Black Sea to the Moroccan coast, and along the Atlantic coasts of Portugal, Spain and France, and was observed as early as 1996 as far north as Southampton in the English Channel.
 This range expansion may be due to the warming of the surface waters.